Biography

 (* indicates equal contribution)

-2. Wenlong Ji*, Lihua Lei*, Asher Spector*.
+4. Wenlong Ji*, Lihua Lei*, Asher Spector*.
 Model-Agnostic Covariate-Assisted Inference on Partially Identified Causal Effects. arXiv preprint arXiv:2310.08115, 2023.
-In preparation for submission to Econometrica. link
+Submitted. link